python/cpython/Doc/using/cmdline.rst

    the shell's :envvar:`PATH`: one or more directory pathnames separated by :data:`os.pathsep` (e.g. colons on Unix or semicolons on Windows).
    Non-existent directories are silently ignored.

+   In addition to normal directories, individual :envvar:`PYTHONPATH` entries may refer to zipfiles containing pure Python modules (in either source or compiled form).
+Extension modules cannot be imported from zipfiles.

    The default search path is installation dependent, but generally begins with :file:`{prefix}/lib/python{version}`` (see :envvar:`PYTHONHOME` above).
 It is *always* appended to :envvar:`PYTHONPATH`.

-   If a script argument is given, the directory containing the script is inserted in the path in front of :envvar:`PYTHONPATH`.
+   An additional directory will be inserted in the search path in front of :envvar:`PYTHONPATH` as described above under :ref:`using-on-interface-options`.
 The search path can be manipulated from within a Python program as the variable :data:`sys.path`.

 .. envvar:: PYTHONSTARTUP